phillc73/resourcer/README.md

 |4  |Smith   |       40|A-Team |Colonel  |                 10|
 ```

 * Remove a project from the project list.
-Projects will be removed, regardless of whether resources are still assigned to it.
+Projects will be removed, regardless of whether resources are still assigned to them.
 The function is applied in the form of `remove_project(project)`

 ```r
 remove_project("Recovering")